Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 | render piechart
 ```

-The result shows the distribution of trip different stages:
+The result shows the distribution of a trip during different stages:

 ![Trip Stages](media/app-insights-custom-events.png)